 Now if you’ve been reading our site for a while, you already know that it is completely possible to win the lottery more than once.
 Some people even have won twice in a single game!

-One thing that you should always keep in mind is that the lottery is not predictable and it cannot be manipulated.
-Instead of feeding into the myths, just enjoy the game for what it is.
-It is supposed to be fun, exciting, and if you win—great!
-No matter what, keep the eye on the prize!
+One thing that you should always keep in mind is that the lottery is not predictable and cannot be manipulated.
+Instead of feeding into the myths, enjoy the game for what it is.
+It is supposed to be fun, and exciting, and if you win—great!
+No matter what, keep an eye on the prize!